etalab/pole-operateur-dinum-monitoring/README.md

 - You can find the webhook URL in the [mattermost settings](https://mattermost.incubateur.net/betagouv/integrations/incoming_webhooks)
 - The app URL needs to be defined in the [Hyperping webhook settings](https://app.hyperping.io/integrations/int_jgnWRJXCbi1TOi)

+The mattermost webhook configures which channel to ping at creation.

 ## Testing in local

 `bundle install`